NToepke/Group-4-Fork/Sprint Two Documents/Design Documentation.md

 **Installation Instructions**
 These where found to be lackign by both our team and others to get a working instance of Augur, our goal will be to figure out how to make the process more clear

+**Common Issues**
+Addition of a 'Common Issues' section that documents various issues that users may experience and how to fix them.
 ## Documentation Segments to Add

 ## Formatring Example